capogreco/distributing-synthesis.fm/posts/240711_fresh_drone.md

 | Root    | Harmonic | Tremolo   | Timbre   | Trill   |
 | Global  | Reverb   | Vibrato   | LFO      |         |

-This will allow me to write a blog post about the mathematics and javascript patterns involved with the implementation of each parameter.